top of page

 P.O.S.H.

-There are many people in our area suffering from different kinds of problems.
-Poverty is the main problem and as a non-profit organization, we intend to alleviate poverty and suffering in our area as well as around our communities.
-According to the research statistics, there are not enough shelters, housing, or drop-in centers for youth ages 13-25 in our area as well as all around the USA.
-Another trend is there is not enough money used going into ending youth homelessness in the county.
+There are many youth and young adults who are suffering from different kinds of problems.
+Poverty is the main problem and as a non-profit organization, we intend a part of the solution to alleviate poverty and suffering in our area as well as around our communities.
+According to the research statistics, there are not enough homes, shelters, housing, or drop-in centers for youth and young adults as well as all around the USA.

 Facts & Figures